voviq/cpp-qt-practice/README.md

-## This is a collection of my Qt-Creator-based learning projects.
+## This is a collection of my Qt-Creator-generated learning projects.